ArnabBanik-repo/vcommerce/frontend/README.md

 - [ ] Edit profile page if email is changed, verification should be done again
 - [X] Form should be pre-filled
 - [ ] Add password change option
-- [ ] Forgot password option
+- [X] Forgot password option
 - [ ] Better error messages for email change in edit user profile
 - [ ] Fix paddings in edit user profile
 - [ ] Register page UI
-- [-] Keep alert for non-verified users and keep a button to send a verification mail there
+- [X] Keep alert for non-verified users and keep a button to send a verification mail there
 - [X] Remove favourite button for self product page
 - [X] Add delete product feature
 - [X] CTA button link space very large